trending_up Reporting

 • What are my balances in the GL?

-• The Selection Criteria section is located on the left hand side of the screen.
+• The Selection Criteria section appears on the left side of the screen.
 Instructions are on the first tab.

 • The GL Period Name is a required field.

 • Use Journal ledger code = SU for expendable accounts and = EN for endowment principle accounts.
-An endowment fund has both SU and EN accounts while other funds types only have SU.
+An endowment fund has both SU and EN accounts, while other fund types only have SU.

 Fiscal to Date Fund Statement report tabs show key information about fund statement values like balances, inflows and outflows.
 Reports can be viewed on screen and downloaded as PDF or Excel files.
 There are seven different report views on different tabs: